-Information that you send us through our Internet banking site is scrambled.
+Information that you send us through our internet banking site is scrambled.
 This technology, called Secure Socket Layers (SSL), protects information you submit or receive through our site.
 We have also established user code and password controls to protect the information you submit or receive from our site.
-We recommend you change your internet banking password periodically and ensure your password is complex and not easily guessed.

 A customer requesting access or entry to a Lee Bank system shall authenticate himself or herself by proving his or her identity using various means.
 Multifactor authentication (MFA) is an enhanced security solution which makes use of secondary customer validation levels in addition to a standard user ID and password.
 The use of multiple factors, as opposed to just one, delivers a higher level of authentication assurance for both the bank and the customer.
 Methods that depend on more than one factor are more difficult to compromise than single-factor methods.

-MFA Device Security is a security solution that identifies each customer based on a username, password and the specific computer being used.
-This feature examines the customer's computer and registers it with the bank's electronic security system based on a number of characteristics, in the process creating a one-of-a-kind electronic fingerprint.
+MFA Device Security is a security solution that identifies each customer based on a username, password and the specific computer or device being used.
+This feature examines the customer's computer or device and registers it with the bank's electronic security system based on a number of characteristics, in the process creating a one-of-a-kind electronic fingerprint.
 This electronic fingerprint is verified each time the customer logs in.
-MFA Device Security prevents unauthorized, third-party access to a customer account, even if the third-party possesses the customer's username and password.
-For customers who access their accounts from more than one PC, supplemental authentication confirms the customer's identity by prompting for the answers to questions which they have previously supplied answers to.
+MFA Device Security prevents unauthorized, third party access to a customer account, even if the third-party possesses the customer's username and password.
+For customers who access their accounts from more than one device, supplemental authentication confirms the customer's identity by prompting for the answers to questions which they have previously supplied answers to.
 MFA Device Security assures Lee Bank that the customer is legitimately authorized to access our system, and further assures our customers that they are accessing accounts through Lee Bank's true website.

 Fraudulent Web Sites